xurei/x-chatbot/README.md

 ### Setting up

 Before using the chatbot, you need to register a messenger app on the [Facebook for Developpers Page](https://developers.facebook.com).

-See [Facebook's Guide](https://developers.facebook.com/docs/messenger-platform/quickstart) for more infos.
+See [Facebook's Guide](https://developers.facebook.com/docs/messenger-platform/quickstart) for more infos (Don't bother too much about the code in the guide.
+Most of it is handled by the framework :-) )

-Don't bother too much about the code.
-That's what the framework is for :-)
+Take note of the access token and the validation token of you app.

 ```
 npm install x-chatbot